The Docker Cloud CLIEstimated reading time: 4 minutes

 Docker Cloud maintains a Command Line Interface (CLI) tool that you can use to interact with the service.
-We highly recommend installing the CLI, as it will allow you to script and automate actions in Docker Cloud without using the web interface.
-If you will only ever be using the web interface, this is not necessary.
+We highly recommend installing the CLI, as it allows you to script and automate actions in Docker Cloud without using the web interface.
+If you only ever use the web interface, this is not necessary.

 Install the docker-cloud CLI either by running a Docker container, or by using the package manager for your system.

 If you have Docker Engine installed locally, you can run the following

 command in your shell regardless of which operating system you are using.

 docker-cloud CLI image in a container for you.
 Learn

 - If you already have Python 2.x or 3.x installed, you probably have